From Internet Shenanigans to Strategic Tradecraft

 The Wizard Walks By | Humor in the Field

 One of my friends is a military combat veteran.
 In his world, they are warriors.
-He thinks of my world as the world of magic, and our practitioners as wizards.
+Combat is kinetic and the enemy is visible.
+In contrast, he thinks of my world of cybersecurity as the world of magic, and our practitioners as wizards.
 We get a lot of laughs about Conan the Barbarian’s view of “wizardry,” the perfect metaphor for the realm of cybersecurity, intelligence, and psychological operations.

 References for Further Exploration